Serveny/base_defense/README.md

   (- Buildings and towers have levels)
 - Base has own defense system and if it got hit by an enemy, it will consume resources to defend.
 If there are no resources anymore, the game is over.
 - Base consumes energy constantly.
 If there is a specific time no energy, the game is over
+- Base has level, towers get unlocked with base level
 - Controls:
   - Shift: Show all tower ranges